Silverster98/gadget/README.md

 Click the run button, the timing will be drawn according to the code.
 Click the download button, then the image in PNG format will be downloaded.

+Follow this [link](https://silverster98.github.io/gadget/timing_creator/index.html), you can use it on your computer.